oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ![chirpstack-channel-plan](https://user-images.githubusercontent.com/126691160/222556831-9fdc9d86-8cd9-4ce5-98f0-e0416dd86e8e.png)

-This will allow you to select your regional frequency band, here in the US LoRa uses 915 MhZ, so if you are in the US select option `10 US_902_928`.
+This will allow you to select your regional frequency band, here in the US LoRa uses 915 MHz, so if you are in the US select option `10 US_902_928`.
 The screen below will be prompted and ask for you to assign the IP address for Chirpstack.
 The default IP that you should enter is `127.0.0.1` then select `OK` to return to the ***ChirpStack Channel-plan configuration**

 ![loraserver_ip](https://user-images.githubusercontent.com/126691160/222552326-b1439149-6579-4f66-b3e0-b85d55bb5c4a.png)